Firm says cargo vessel ran aground in Egypt’s Suez Canal

 CAIRO (AP) — A cargo vessel ran aground in Egypt’s Suez Canal on Monday, a canal services firm said.
 It wasn’t immediately clear whether canal traffic was affected.

 Leth Agencies said the vessel, MV Glory, ran aground near the city of Qantara, in the Suez Canal province of Ismailia.
-The firm said canal tugs were trying to refloat the vessel.
+The firm said three canal tugboats were trying to refloat the vessel.

 Officials had no details on what caused the vessel to run aground.
 Parts of Egypt, including its northern provinces, experienced a wave of bad weather Sunday.